tersesystems/terse-logback/README.md

 ## Exposing System Information with Sigar

-In [What is Happening: Attempting to Understand Our Systems](https://www.youtube.com/watch?v=xy3w2hGijhE), there's [a slide](https://speakerdeck.com/lyddonb/what-is-happening-attempting-to-understand-our-systems?slide=133) that suggests the following information added to the context:
+In [What is Happening: Attempting to Understand Our Systems](https://www.youtube.com/watch?v=xy3w2hGijhE), there's [a slide](https://speakerdeck.com/lyddonb/what-is-happening-attempting-to-understand-our-systems?slide=133) that suggests the following information should always be available as telemetry data:

 > The user (and/or company), time, machine stats (CPU, Memory, etc), software version, configuration data, the calling request, any dependent requests